vishvAsa/vishvAsa.github.io/interests/dharma-via-vishvas.md

 - agree with his worldview
 - trust him to honestly use all money received here towards dharma.

-PS: I'm an individual - donations made via me are not tax-deductible.
+PS: Vishvas is an individual - donations made via him are not tax-deductible.

 ## Donation avenues
 - [donorbox.org/dharma-via-vishvas](https://donorbox.org/dharma-via-vishvas) (USD)